Monmouth County, New Jersey

 Direct answer

 If a Monmouth County home tests at 4.0 pCi/L or higher, EPA and NJDEP guidance points toward mitigation.
+Start with the high radon result path, then connect testing, mitigation planning, and post-mitigation retesting around the actual pCi/L number.
 If you are hiring any company to handle your radon testing or mitigation work in New Jersey, be sure to verify NJDEP certification before work starts.

 Services